Angmering School: Lavinia Norfolk Centre

 The Lavinia Norfolk Centre (LNC) is a Specialist Support Facility for students with any kind of impairment or disability at the school and is recognised nationally for the support it provides.
 The LNC has specialist staff who work in the centre and throughout the school.

 The centre has various facilities including a hydrotherapy pool, a large physio and fitness suite with specialist equipment, separate classrooms, areas to store equipment, and a large central area for socialising and dining.

 The whole school is accessible by wheelchair, with ramps, lifts and automatic doors providing ease of access.

-In addition to money from the school budget, the LNC is funded by its own charitable trust, which helps to pay for maintenance, new equipment, activities for students, minibus repairs etc.
+In addition to money from the school budget, the LNC is funded by its own charitable trust, which helps to pay for maintenance, new equipment, activities for students, minibus repairs.

+The centre is named for Lavinia Fitzalan-Howard, Duchess of Norfolk from 1937 to 1995.

 History

 The school first opened in 1975 to provide more secondary school places for the growing population in the area.

 Many new buildings have been added to the school site since it first opened to accommodate increasing numbers of students and to provide more specialist classrooms for each subject.
 These additions include: a canteen, a music block (M block), a library and computer rooms (L block), a sixth form and languages block (C block), outdoor changing rooms, and outdoor sports areas, equipment and pitches.